 Open Table Nashville is committed to relational outreach.
 People are not numbers in a data sheet but our friends we journey with.
 We seek to create a community with our friends to develop stability that moves people into housing first.
 OTN. does not assume to know what people need.
 But rather to stand in solidarity with our community.

-Open Table Nashville is committed to relational outreach which involves journeying with un-housed and precariously housed individuals and families, being a consistent presence in the homeless community, advocating with the marginalized, and creatively networking available resources.
+This solidarity takes a myriad of shapes.
+The most notable are being a consistent presence in the homeless community, advocating with the marginalized, and creatively networking available resources.

-Because we spend so much time in the field and seek to focus our attention to those who fall through the cracks of other services, we aren’t often able to take many referrals for housing navigation from other agencies.
-However, we are always happy to brainstorm about options and resources at our Resource Line.
+Because we spend so much time in the field and seek to focus our attention on those who fall through the cracks of other services, we aren’t often able to take many referrals for housing navigation from other agencies.
+However, we are always happy to brainstorm options and resources at our Resource Line.